plmday/Kiwi/Kiwi.md

 effects

 <div align=right>
-This text is aligned to the left.
+This text is aligned to the right.
 </div>

 ####2.14.3.
 Align to the Right

 ```
 >
-This text is aligned to the right.
+This text is aligned to the center.
 <
 ```